stockrt/sqlite3-android/README.md

 ## Update SQLite version if needed

 * No download is necessary, Makefile will take care of that for you.
-Use the download link only to choose any `sqlite-amalgamation` version number:
+Use the download link only to choose any `sqlite-amalgamation` version number and year:

 http://www.sqlite.org/download.html